cryptokarl013/cryptokarl013.github.io/report-0134-stolen-ETHs-Leads-to-NFT-Whales-n0b0dy-indifferent-and-investments-into-a-real-company-undeadscom/report-0134.0-crypto-theft-from-switchere.com-connected-with-nft-whales-n0b0dy.eth-and-indifferent.eth/README.md

 * n0b0dy.eth and indifferent.eth, being "NFT whales," are managed by a single person or a coordinated group
 * n0b0dy.eth and indifferent.eth are connected with crypto thefts including the switchere.com case

-> [!IMPORTANT]
-> For any further clarification regarding the current investigation, please contact [@cryptokarl013](https://github.com/cryptokarl013).
-Any assistance that helps enrich the investigation would be greatly appreciated.

 #### Related addresses
 0x6981fe4eb847c9060861c24b3a1463ebd8b3c785<br/>
 0x63312e37edcaacb21eb597323956d697821d9a49<br/>